FraunhoferISST/diva-docs/docs/dev-docs/architecture/web-client.md

 You can read more about authentication flow in the [API Gateway](./gateway.md) section.

 Once loaded, the client performs the identity check through Keycloak and initializes the user data in the browser, if user exists and is already logged in, or navigates to login page.
-There anyone can create an account in the app and get access to the functionalities of the system.
+There the authorization to the system is managed by [Keycloak](./keycloak.md).
-So the developers have to register first as well.
+To get access to the functionalities of the system the developers have to register first as well.

 For the web client, in order to be able to execute identity verification and access API Gateway, corresponding information should be configured.